fbpx

 The majority of anglers will travel to Trinity Lake Lake to either fish for bass or trout.

 This lake used to be a closely guarded secret.
-Known only by the locals because its basically out in the middle of know where.
+Known only by the locals because its basically out in the middle of nowhere.

 However, recently anglers have been sharing their catches on social media and this lake is quickly becoming known to grow some monster smallmouth bass!